-Registration opens at 12:30pm, the Convention begins at 1:00pm.
+Registration for the convention on 25 March will open at 1:30pm, the convention begins at 2:00pm.
 Allow time for parking and carpool or use transit if you can.

 If you need special accommodations (interpreter, seating, parking etc.), contact Liz Wefel firstname.lastname@example.org.